 During our time in the city, we gallivanted around in a quest to find the best views to visit in Prague.
-There are a surprising number of them–a few obvious ones had to be left undone, sadly–but overall, we think we’ve put together an amazing list of the best viewpoints to visit in Prague!
+There are a surprising number of them, but overall, we think we’ve put together an amazing list of the best viewpoints to visit in Prague!

 Have you ever been somewhere that was so beautiful you never wanted to close your eyes in case it disappeared? * Confession: Prague has never been on my must-see list.
 It's not that I actively didn't want to come, I just never had a huge draw to the city (possibly because I'm not a beer drinker--and yes, rumors are still true: beer here is cheaper than bottled water). * All I kept hearing, though, was how gorgeous and magical this place is, and how it was worth the risk.
 So, when a cheap flight to Prague popped up while we were planning our fall itinerary in Europe, we went for it. * Guys.
 This place.
 It's Central European beauty at its finest.
 Castles, bridges, elaborate architecture on every street, cobblestones, cathedrals.
 If you're looking for me for the next few days, I'll be on the streets of Prague, drinking in the beauty every second I can. * * * * #charlesbridge #prague #czechrepublic #wonderful_prague #praguetoday #pragueworld #visitcz #insta_prague #wearetravelgirls #gltlove #girlsvsglobe #girlslovetravel #dametraveler #passionpassport #neverstopexploring #worldcaptures#adventureanywhere #travelandlife #discoverglobe #roamearth#stayandwander #traveladdict #alifewelltraveled #beautifuldestinations #ig_europe #living_europe #europe #artofvisuals #justgoshoot

-6 of the Absolute Best Views in Prague
+6 of the Absolute Best Views of Prague

 The Grounds of Prague Castle